mrsherlockholmes007/HTML-CSS-JS/README.md

 # HTML-CSS-JS
-I have done various projects using HTML,CSS,JS
+These are my various projects on HTML, CSS, JS